openharmony/docs/docs-en/guide/faqs.md

 14. What are the precautions for event subscription?

     Only one page exists when the application is running.
 Therefore, the  **router.replace**  function destroys the previous page and then creates a new one.
-For event subscription pages, the event should be subscribed every time a page is created, and unsubscribed before a page switch.
+For event subscription pages, the event should be subscribed every time a page is created, and unsubscribed before page switching.

 15. What are the precautions for using dynamic binding?